 Unlike most produce in the grocery store, mushrooms are harvested daily across Canada, even in the winter months.
 An excellent source of B vitamins, niacin and riboflavin, mushrooms help your body create energy from fat, protein and carbohydrates in food, which is crucial to help get us through these long winter days.
 Mushrooms are also a source of selenium, a mineral that helps to keep your immune system and thyroid working well.
 Mushrooms have a mild flavour and pair well with most dishes.
 Enjoy them sautéed as a side dish or added to casseroles, pasta dishes, or stir fry.

-Brittany is a Registered Dietitian and Certified Personal Trainer in the Greater Toronto Area.
+Author: Brittany Raftus is a Registered Dietitian and Certified Personal Trainer in the Greater Toronto Area.
 She is passionate about healthy eating, fitness and inspiring others through group seminars and individual coaching.
 Find out more at Braftis Nutrition and follow Brittany on Instagram @nutritionbybritt for simple meal ideas and practical nutrition tips.